Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// Example: 0.7 (default "z_gun_swing_interval" value) * 0.7 (shove rate reward) = 0.49 rate
 			"Shove Rate Reward"			"0.0,0.0,0.0"

+			// Give sledgehammer rounds as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Give sledgehammer rounds to killers.
+			// 2nd number = Give sledgehammer rounds to assistants.
+			// 3rd number = Give sledgehammer rounds to teammates.
+			"Sledgehammer Rounds Reward"		"1,1,1"

 			// The speed boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.